Back to top

 Circularity

-We will continue to work towards our contextual targets2, addressing water issues on a local level as well as engaging in water stewardship3 with partners and stakeholders.
+We will continue to work towards our contextual targets1, addressing water issues on a local level as well as engaging in water stewardship2 with partners and stakeholders.

 Leadership

-To inspire our peers, we will share benchmarks, establish a cost for water that is integrated into all our sourcing decisions and create internal targets to incentivise better water performance.
+To inspire our business partners, we will share benchmarks and create internal targets to incentivise better water performance.

 Investment

-We will invest in and scale up innovations such as zero/less water processes, new recycled materials and regenerative landscape projects.
-We will also support our supply chain to adopt water saving practices and technology.
+We will invest in innovations to improve water management, introduce new recycled materials and regenerative landscape projects.
+In addition, we support supply chain actors to adopt water efficient practices and technology.

 Change mindsets

 We need to ensure our organisation understands and values water better.
-To facilitate this shift in mindsets, we will visualise and create measurements for water use and impact when we design our clothes, for example.
+To facilitate this shift in mindsets, we visualise and create measurements for water use and impact when, for example, we design our clothes.

 Ecosystem innovation